Creative Debra

 Project Summary

-Rather than starting with screens, I mapped the underlying service logic first: how requests move through the system, how roles interact, and how breakdowns are handled when real-world conditions inevitably disrupt ideal flows.Rodger was a concept exploration in real-time coordination, designed years before gig work became app-based.
+Rather than starting with screens, I mapped the underlying service logic first: how requests move through the system, how roles interact, and how breakdowns are handled when real-world conditions disrupt ideal flows.Rodger was a concept exploration in real-time coordination, designed years before gig work became app-based.
 The goal was to imagine a dispatch and task-tracking system that could scale without losing clarity, accountability, or human judgment.The result was a role-aware dispatch model built around communication, clear handoffs, and decision support rather than blind automation.

 My Role